Three categories of Java variables have been explained thus far in these lessons.

 The type of the variable determines its initial state.

-for objects).
+false for boolean, null for objects).
 Scope refers to the area of a program in which an identifier is valid and has meaning.

-and have class scope.
+private and have class scope.
 Class scope begins at the opening left brace ({) of the class definition and terminates at the closing brace (}).
 Class scope enables methods to directly access all of its instance variables.
 An example of the scope of a variable is given in Code Sample 4-2.
-The class ScopeTest
+The class ScopeTest is created with three methods:

 Code Sample 4-2